siam-biswas/Engine/README.md

 ### View & ViewController

 In `Engine` most of the UI components from UIKit are wrapped with custom types.
 So it is recommended to use this `Engine` specific types while declaring a View or ViewController.
-Also this custom classes are comes with some predefine funtions for organising view configuration releated codes.
+Also this custom classes are comes with some predefine functions for organising view configuration releated codes.

 ```swift